clearmatics/zeth/README.md

 Follow the steps described in the [pyClient README](pyClient/README.md) to run tests or invoke the zeth tools.

+## Secure Multi Party Computation for the Groth16 SRS generation

 See [MPC for SRS generation documentation](mpc/README.md)

 ## Development dependencies (for building outside of the Docker container)